Assistant Professor; Director of Choral Activities

 DMA, Michigan State University

-During his doctoral studies in choral conducting at Michigan State University, Andrew Minear served as the director of the MSU Campus Choir and assistant director of the MSU Men’s Glee Club.
+Prior to joining the faculty at the University of Alabama, Minear pursued a doctorate degree in choral conducting at Michigan State University.
+He served as the director of the MSU Campus Choir and assistant director of the MSU Men’s Glee Club.
 Under his leadership, the Campus Choir increased in size to over eighty singers and performed their first choral-orchestral work, Borodin’s Polovetsian Dances, with the MSU Concert Orchestra.
-Michigan State University named Minear a University Distinguished Fellow, an award granted annually to just 20 graduate students across all academic disciplines on a campus boasting over 11,000 masters and doctoral students.
-His doctoral project is a study of Graduate Choral Literature Curricula and Pedagogy.
+Michigan State University named Minear a University Distinguished Fellow, and his doctoral project was a study of Graduate Choral Literature Curricula and Pedagogy.

-Over the course of a twelve-year career in the Orlando-area public schools, Mr. Minear taught middle school and high school Chorus, Music History, Keyboard, Musical Theater, and AP Music Theory.
-During his 6 years as Choral Director at Dr. Phillips High School, home of the Visual and Performing Arts Magnet for Orange County Public Schools, the Chorus Department grew from 100 to over 240 singers.
+Over the course of a twelve-year career in the Orlando-area public schools, Andrew Minear taught middle school and high school Chorus, Music History, Keyboard, Musical Theater, and AP Music Theory.
+During his six years as Choral Director at Dr. Phillips High School, home of the Visual and Performing Arts Magnet for Orange County Public Schools, the Chorus Department grew from 100 to over 240 singers.
+The DPHS Concert Choir performed with the Orlando Philharmonic Orchestra, and Minear’s students were selected over 180 times for All-State and ACDA Honor Choirs.
 Cora Bella, the advanced women’s choir, performed to acclaim at State (2011), Southern Division (2012), and National (2013) Conferences of the American Choral Directors Association.
-The Concert Choir performed with the Orlando Philharmonic Orchestra, and Mr. Minear had over 180 students selected for All-State and ACDA Honor Choirs.

-Professor Minear holds memberships with the American Choral Directors Association, Chorus America, the College Music Society, the International Federation of Choral Music, the National Collegiate Choral Organization, and the National Association for Music Education.
-In the past he served as the Student Membership Supervisor for the Michigan School Vocal Music Association, the Florida ACDA R & S Chair for Senior High Choirs, Women’s Choirs, and Children’s Choirs, and District 8 Chair for the Florida Vocal Association.
-He coordinated district and state honor choirs, and served on the Orange County Choral Leadership and Curriculum Writing Teams.
-A proponent of lifelong singing, in 2014 Mr. Minear founded the Keep Singing Project, a service that connects graduating high school chorus seniors with choral organizations in their community or at their chosen college or university.
+Dr. Minear holds memberships with the American Choral Directors Association (ACDA), Chorus America, the College Music Society, the International Federation of Choral Music, the National Collegiate Choral Organization, the National Association for Music Education, and the Royal School of Church Music.
+He currently serves as the Alabama ACDA Repertoire and Resources Coordinator for College and University Choirs and coordinates the Alabama ACDA Collegiate Choral Festival.
+In the past, he served as the Student Membership Supervisor for the Michigan School Vocal Music Association, the Florida ACDA Repertoire & Standards Chair for Senior High Choirs, Women’s Choirs, and Children’s Choirs, as well as District 8 Chair for the Florida Vocal Association.
+He coordinated district and state honor choirs in Florida and served on the Orange County Choral Leadership and Curriculum Writing Teams.

-Mr. Minear has attended workshops with Rodney Eichenberger and was recently recognized as a finalist for the 2015 American Prize in Conducting.
-At Michigan State University he studied conducting with Dr. David Rayl, Dr. Jonathan Reed, and Dr. Sandra Snow.
-Mr. Minear received his Bachelor of Music Education and Master of Music Education from Florida State University where he studied with Dr. Judy Bowers, Dr. Kevin Fenton, and Dr. André Thomas.
+Dr. Minear has attended conducting workshops with Rodney Eichenberger, Simon Halsey and Helmuth Rilling.
+He was recognized as a finalist for the 2015 American Prize in Conducting.
+Dr. Minear received his Doctor of Musical Arts degree in choral conducting from Michigan State University where he studied with Dr. David Rayl, Dr. Jonathan Reed, and Dr. Sandra Snow.
+He received his Bachelor of Music Education and Master of Music Education from Florida State University where he studied with Dr. Judy Bowers, Dr. Kevin Fenton, and Dr. André Thomas.